I couldn't believe this was happening.

 "Evelyn!" a sickeningly sweet voice cooed as a blonde figure emerged from the crowd.
 My jaw clenched, and my eyes narrowed.
 Grace Hawthorne—my ex-best friend and current best friend's girlfriend.

 My eyes suddenly widened.
 Adam.
 Where is he?

-My teeth gritted together harder as I noticed Grace pull a paper from her back pocket.
-She placed a hand over her mouth and cleared her throat.
-"If only you could see that it's you and me.
+Suddenly, the blonde placed a hand over her mouth to clear her throat while pulling a piece of paper from her back pocket.
+With a devious smile, she glanced up at me and then to either side of her before reading, "If only you could see that it's you and me.
 Me and you.
-If you could only see that I do everything for you while she--"
+If you could only see that I do everything for you while she—"

-As Grace spoke the last line of the chorus, she had to hold back her sneers.
+As I got closer, Grace quickly spoke the last line of the chorus.
 "And baby, it's you.
-With me is just--" she let out a loud guffaw.
-"Just where you belong."
-She looked up at me then, a hard look plastered on her face.
-"Why?
-It's looks like we have ourselves a little composer."
-A wicked grin spread across her lips.
-"This wouldn't happen to be about Adam, would it?"
+With me is just—" she let out a loud guffaw before she finished, "just where you belong."
+She looked up at me, a hard look plastered on her face.
+"Looks like we have ourselves a little composer.
+This wouldn't happen to be about Adam, would it?"

 When Grace and I finally came nose to nose, I tore the page away from her.
 Doing my best to make it seem like I wasn't on the verge of a breakdown, I sneered, "Where did you get this?"

 This song—she should've never been able to see, touch, or even hear about it.
 It was securely hidden in a notebook buried in the depths of my room.
 No one knew about that book except for—